Is it a good thing to do … ever?

 How could any business survive buying products for re-sale at extraordinarily high prices?
 They couldn’t!

 The people in the ads bragging about getting tens of thousands above their expectations are revealing that they were very mis-informed about the market for their property … which speaks poorly for the honesty and/or competence of the real estate agents advising them and controlling the sale of their property.
-That the current housing market is “crazy” is part of the insight that the listing agent should provide.

 The business models of these companies

 - At the most basic level are the “flippers” … they buy low to sell rather quickly for a profit … but a flipper can get you out very quickly.

 - At the next level are iBuyers that are a combination of flipper and conventional agent: they list your home and if it doesn’t sell promptly, they will buy it … obviously, at a price they expect to provide a profit.